-People across the country are looking for ways to help those affected.
+People across the country are looking for ways to help those affected by Hurricane Dorian.

 Cash donations are the most effective way to support relief efforts in any disaster situation, especially when you are helping from a distance.
 Many community groups and individuals, however, want to organize product collections.
 It’s important to remember that, if not planned carefully, sending truckloads of clothing, personal items, and household products can actually create more work and new problems for the communities who receive them.
 Based on 16 years of collecting and organizing thousands of bags of donated items, we offer practical tips for those planning collections to assure that donations will reach the families who need them and not become well-intended but untouched items.

 HOW TO HELP: Tips to make a collection practical as well as compassionate

 Impacted communities do not have the manpower, storage space, or time to sift through a shipment of unmarked or poorly marked bags and boxes.
 To be effective, donated items need to be well organized and easily identifiable.

 Before collecting anything, contact an organization in the affected area and ask them to identify their most needed items, quantities they can handle, a timeline that works for them, contact person, and best address to receive delivery.
 Use this information as the guide for your efforts.

 >> As a member of the National Diaper Bank Network, we suggest connecting with local sister organizations.
 A complete list can be found here.